Stroudwater Navigation: Water quality

 The Environment Agency measures the water quality of the waterways in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
-There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
+There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, flowering plants and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 The water quality of the Stroudwater Navigation was as follows in 2019.